digital-land/tiles-builder/README.md

 ## Running locally

-To run the service locally run `make start` it is advised that you limit the number of other tasks running and have a minimum of 6GB free space for the required files.
+To run the service locally run `make application` while authenticated with `aws-vault`.
+It is advised that you limit the number of other tasks running and have a minimum of 6GB free space for the required files.

+To reset the current tiles stored, run `make clean` before running `make application` to start from a clean slate.

 ## Building & Deployment